Mapping the Stochastic Penal Colony: October 2021: Tweet-Da-F e

-Taken together, the particulars of the punishing performance combine into an intervention that is closer to a nightmare's twisted rendition of the Catholic Inquisition~\cite{Lea1906a,Lea1906b,Lea1906c,Lea1906d} or Maoist denunciation rallies~\cite{Yang2021} than a governance function.
-At the same time, the scripted personalization of the performance avoids the power-eroding downsides identified by Foucault.
-From a humanitarian viewpoint, Twitter's performance also avoids the violence and torture pervasive amongst its historical precedents---though that may just be because the virtuality of the internet does not allow such physical escalation.
-Meanwhile, the individualized targeting makes the performance resilient to outside interference.
-After all, the vast majority of Twitter users will never experience it.
-If pressed, they can always reassure themselves with Twitter's oh so reasonable policies, whereas any trace of hurt or anger makes the Condemned come across as the opposite, that is, positively unreasonable, if not hysterical---and hence so much easier to dismiss and ignore.
+Like Twitter's intervention, the Catholic Inquisition~\cite{Lea1906a,Lea1906b,Lea1906c,Lea1906d} and Maoist denunciation rallies~\cite{Yang2021} are centered around a carefully staged assertion of institutional might and the ritualized subjugation of transgressive individuals.
+At the same time, the virtuality of the internet prevents the physical excesses of these historical precedents, and the scripted personalization avoids their power-eroding long-term impact, as identified by Foucault.
+That same individualized targeting also makes Twitter's punishment process resilient to outside interference.
+After all, the vast majority of Twitter users will never experience such a punishing performance.
+Furthermore, if pressed, they can reassure themselves with Twitter's eminently reasonable policies.
+Yet, any expression of hurt or anger makes the Condemned come across as clearly unreasonable or worse---and hence so much easier to dismiss and ignore.

-Still, the lack of physical force and torture does raise the question of why anyone would ever put up with that shit.
+Still, the lack of physical force and torture does raise the question of why anyone would put up with that shit.
 The reason was pre-Musk Twitter's rather unique position as breaking news service, political townsquare, professional society, and corporate customer service platform in one.
 Thanks to that combination, the threat of account termination was substantial and, depending on a user's Twitter presence, could approach something like real-world social death.
 However, thanks to Mr Musk's ``extremely hardcore'' leadership since taking over the firm~\cite{SchifferNewtonea2023}, Twitter lost plenty of users and advertisers.
 Worse, Mr Musk insists not only on running the social network according to his ever-changing whims, but also must be the most visible user, dominating notifications.
-Hence a return to old form seems unlikely.
+Hence, a return to old form seems unlikely.